aws-samples/bedrock-claude-chat/README.md

 "autoJoinUserGroups": ["CreatingBotAllowed"],
 ```

-By default, newly created users do not belong to any groups.
+By default, newly created users will be joined to the `CreatingBotAllowed` group.

 ### Local Development